surniaulula/wpsso/readme.txt

 	* Renamed the 'og:image' meta tag to 'og:image:url'.
 	* Added an 'og:image:alt' meta tag for images provided by WordPress Media Library.
 * *Bugfixes*
-	* Fixed default order of image and video meta tags.
+	* Fixed the default / initial order of image and video meta tags.
 * *Developer Notes*
 	* None.